Family finds independence through Adult Cycle Training

 “After taking the course I feel a lot more confident to lead family bike trips safely."

-A family from Bridge of Allan in Stirling have increased their self-confidence and independence in cycling through taking an Essential Cycling Skills Family course with Cycling Scotland.
+A family from Bridge of Allan in Stirling have increased their self-confidence and independence in cycling by taking an Adult Cycle Training (ACT) - Family course with Cycling Scotland.

 The Hilarion family; mum Anne, dad Michael and two children Miles (11) and Rosa (9) spent an afternoon with a qualified Cycling Scotland instructor learning key practical skills, road awareness and route planning which will be a great help to the whole family.